 Providing a catalog of the available options for AR-15 forends is about as absurd as trying to catalog Barbie’s available wardrobe.
 Some will call these forends, others say handguards.
 Others will simply call them rails.

 Forends (on the high end) are available in checked wood.
 On the low end are the clam-shell plastics.

 The middle is the sweet spot for most AR owners.
 Most want the option of adding an accessory or two to the front of the rifle.
-As such, most forend designs incorporate piccatiny rail sections.
+As such, most forend designs incorporate Picatinny rail sections.

 Pic rails, though, aren’t for everyone.
 New attachment methods are constantly in the works.
 Again, the Barbie fashion metaphor is fitting.

-The old picatinny rail system works great.
+The old Picatinny rail system works great.
 When milled from aluminum, it can add weight to a rifle.
 So there has been an almost constant push to build-a-better-mousetrap.

 There are several other options.
 Keymod rails are lighter and easy to find, though all of your extras (lights, lasers, vertical grips) will have to have keymod attachments.
-This isn’t always possible, so companies make small pic rails that attach with Keymod fastners.
+This isn’t always possible, so companies make small pic rails that attach with Keymod fasteners.